mighty-gerbils/gerbil/doc/stdlib/format.md

 <= string
 ```
 :::

+Formats the arguments to a string using the supplied format specifier.

 ::: warning Differences with SRFI 48
 - lower-case synonyms for all format specifiers (~a and ~A are equivalent)